Skip to Content

 Homeowners, attorneys, accountants, agents, and investors regularly seek appraisers for divorce, estate, tax appeal, pre-listing, and cash buyer valuation.
 These clients choose appraisers for one simple reason.
 They want a human expert.
 They want someone they can speak with, ask questions to, and rely on.

 Diversifying across multiple channels is one of the smartest strategies appraisers can adopt.
 Conventional lending brings volume.
-VA assignments bring stability.
+VA assignments provide stability.
 Private assignments bring high value and direct client relationships.
 A balanced mix strengthens income and reduces dependency on a single source.

 Appraisers are still receiving orders today, and the profession remains active because the work is still essential.
 Diversifying simply makes that strength even more resilient.